 Preservation Scholar Internship Program

-Although this internship will be primarily remote, every effort will be made to offer some safe in-person learning and mentorship opportunities.
-Interns can expect to virtually interact with members of the public and PPS’s professional community.
+Although this internship will be a hybrid virtual/in-person, every effort will be made to offer some safe in-person learning and mentorship opportunities.
+Interns can expect to interact with members of the public and PPS’s professional community.
 As part of the internship, students will produce one piece of substantive writing (report, blog post, presentation, etc.).

 PPS offers internship experience in the following areas.
-Specific institutional needs vary from year to year, and each intern’s scope of work will be refined in consultation with staff.
+Our needs vary from year to year, and each intern’s scope of work will be refined in consultation with staff.

 - Conduct research on PPS properties and Providence architecture and cultural landscapes

 - Attend and report on public meetings

 - Contribute to advocacy efforts, ranging from shaping historic districts to supporting relevant public policy and property-specific advocacy

 - Process archival material and support the growth of PPS’s research and resource materials